 “Whilst seasonal allergies mainly present with itchy eyes, dry cough, runny nose and wheezing in extreme cases.”

-Systemic symptoms affect the entire body, rather than just a single body part or organ.
+Systemic symptoms, on the other hand, affect the entire body, rather than just a single body part or organ and according to Dr Mohsin, “in the case of seasonal allergies, you don’t get those systemic symptoms.”

 “Because lots of symptoms are common and because of anxiety related to COVID-19, there is a high chance that the patient considers their symptoms to be COVID-19,” he said.

-Dr. Mohsin’s advice is to call your GP if you’re worried.
-Otherwise, give the Coronavirus Health Information Hotline a call on 1800 020 080.
+Dr Mohsin recommends calling your GP if you’re worried about your symptoms.
+Otherwise, you can call the Coronavirus Health Information Hotline a call on 1800 020 080.
 It’s available 24 hours a day, seven days a week.

 It should also be noted that online doctor services such as PrimeMedic can be accessed easily online and for most people, these services are also covered by Medicare.